DataExperts/DataExperts.github.io/_posts/2016-06-23-do_you_trust_your_data.markdown

 1.	**Focus on Understanding** – In the pre-digital world, data was simple enough that executives tended to have a good understating of their data.
 In modern systems data generated can be the result of millions of calculations, passing through dozens of disparate applications and manual processes.
 Being able to verify the accuracy of data and trace it to its origins can be a larger challenge then the initial processing, however it will turn the business focus from “is this data right” to “how do we react to what this information tells us”.

 2.	**Reduce the Cost of Change** – The more data integrations that are put in place, the more difficult can be become to change these.
 The biggest cost impact if often not the change itself, but the cost to access the impacts of the change on the other systems.
 This can have a huge impact when large changes are needed, such as mergers, restructures or modernising processes and core systems.
 Additionally, it hinders the ability to implement small changes, with the spiralling cost of these changes outweighing the benefit.
-To avoid the cost of change, often tactical decisions are made to create new processes (rather than modify the old) which in turn causes spiralling complexity and less understanding of systems and data.
+To avoid the cost of change, often tactical decisions are made to create new processes (and not change the old) which in turn causes spiralling complexity and less understanding of systems and data.

 3.	**Make people accountable for their data** – It is always better to have high quality source data, than to try and clean poor quality data later.
 A common challenge is that the people and groups responsible for the production of source data, are not the ones who directly benefit from it being of a high quality, which unsurprisingly results in poor quality data.
 The way to address this is to “make people accountable” for their data, and make the accountability real by integrating this into their incentives.